 When it comes to sales, what do you value?
 If the answer to that question is hitting the numbers, then people are simply stepping stones.
 When you value people first, you'll watch the numbers stack up.
 The goal is to invest in people.
 The return on that investment is huge, because people account for a quality sales operation.

 What Morale Means to ROI

 Morale is the confidence, enthusiasm, and discipline of a person or group.
-Two statistics jump out from a Marketing Innovators white paper:
+When it comes to employee morale and your bottom line, two statistics jump out :

-Everywhere I look, my research corroborates these findings.
-But I don’t think it’s necessary to dwell on statistics, because common sense says happy, engaged, and motivated salespeople do a better job.
+Everywhere we look, research corroborates these findings.
+But it’s not necessary to dwell on statistics, because common sense says happy, engaged, and motivated salespeople do a better job.
 And we all know companies don’t excel unless salespeople rock it.

 How to Improve Morale

 So, it's simple to understand how important morale is.
 But how can we improve it?

 According to TSheets Time Tracking, transparency from management is the number one way to improve morale.

 Salespeople should know management’s expectations.
 In addition, they should know why the company expects what they do.